ramakrishna-sanjeeva/containers/nginx-mtls-proxy/README.md

             server.crt
             ca.crt

+Container environment variables
 S3_NGINX_CONF_PATH - Path to the folder in S3 which has the certificates and configuration.
 Ex: S3_NGINX_CONF_PATH = s3://<S3-Bucket>/nginx-mtls-config

 AWS_DEFAULT_REGION - AWS region of deployment

+Configure ECS Task definition with the task role to list and read objects from the configured S3 bucket path.

 Solution Architecture Reference